 Genetic tests.
 These check for problems with specific genes linked to celiac disease.
 They are done by taking blood samples.

 To treat celiac disease, you must remove all sources of gluten from your diet.
 This will allow the villi to heal, so that nutrients can be absorbed normally.
 It’s important to follow a strict, gluten-free diet daily, even if you don’t have symptoms.
 If you don’t do this, the small bowel can become permanently damaged, which can lead to serious health problems.
 These include bone disease, cancer of the small bowel, and various nervous system disorders.

 Gluten is found in wheat, barley, and rye.
 The most common foods with gluten are those made with wheat flour.
 These include bread, pasta, cake, and cereal.
 Gluten is also often found in beer, gravies, salad dressings, and most packaged foods.
 It is even found in some non-food products such as certain medications and cosmetics.
 Your doctor can refer you to a dietitian to counsel you about what you should avoid.
 The resources below will also give you lists of food and products that contain gluten.

-You’ll meet with your doctor at least once a year to check your health.
+You’ll meet with your doctor periodically to monitor your health.
 During these visits, routine blood tests are often done to make sure your condition is under control.
 Your doctor can also refer you to other health care providers or support and advocacy groups to help you cope with your condition.

 Celiac Disease Foundation, www.celiac.org